Mo2207/Professional-README-Genetator/Develop/README.md

 clone the repo

 ## Usage:
-example text here
+none currently

 ## Contributing:
-I built this myself
+I built this myself.

 ## Tests:
-example text here
+The README can be generated after running node index.js

 ## Questions
 My Github username is Mo2207, here is a link to my profile if you want to check out more of my work: